leoweigl/simple-poker-balancer/README.md

 It does not teach strategy.
 It executes predefined decision logic.

+---

 ## Features

 - Percentage-based decision logic
 - Optional bag-random (distribution-safe randomness)
-- Toggle between true random and deterministic mode
+- Toggle between pure random and deterministic mode
 - No accounts, no tracking
+- Lightweight and fast

+---

 ## How it works

 Each action is assigned a probability.
-Simple Poker Balancer returns a decision based on that probability, either using pure randomness or a shuffled decision bag to ensure long-term distribution accuracy.
+The tool returns a decision based on that probability:

+- **Pure random**
+  'Math.random()' decides the outcome.

+- **Bag random**
+  A shuffled bag with a fixed number of true/false entries ensures long-term distribution accuracy

+---

 ## Tech